ladbible homepage

 King Charles appears to have made a reference to his health as he visited New York City as part of his state visit to the US.

-One one of his stops on his state visit he made an appearance at a Greater Together event which was attended by a number of famous faces, and was introduced to the stage by Lionel Richie.
+On one of his stops on his state visit he made an appearance at a Greater Together event which was attended by a number of famous faces, and was introduced to the stage by Lionel Richie.

-Charles got a laugh from the crowd when he opened his speech with 'I hesitate to make another speech because I may have had enough', but he went on to talk about his charity the King's Trust and the importance of helping the next generation.
+Charles got a laugh from the crowd when he opened his speech with 'I hesitate to make another speech because I think you may have had enough', but he went on to talk about his charity the King's Trust and the importance of helping the next generation.

-During those remarks he said he 'won't see the long-distance future' as he thanked those gathered for supporting his efforts.
+During those remarks, he said he 'won't see the long-distance future' as he thanked those gathered for supporting his efforts.

 Advert

-He said: "As we look to the future, I won't see the long-distance future, but I'm enormously grateful to you for what you can all do as supporters to help in this vital endeavour to champion the next generation ensuring that their talent and ambition continue to strengthen our society for many years to come."
+He said: "As we look to the future, I won't see the long-distance future, but I'm enormously grateful to you for what you can all do as supporters to help in this vital endeavour to champion the next generation, ensuring that their talent and ambition continue to strengthen our society for many years to come."

 King Charles said he 'won't see the long-distance future' (Spencer Platt/Getty Images)